Hubert Lyautey: Morocco

-In 1903 he was posted to command first a subdivision south of Oran and then the whole Oran district, his official task being to protect a new railway line against attacks from Morocco.
-French commanders in Algeria moved into Morocco largely on their own initiative, early in 1903.
-Later in the year Lyautey marched west and occupied Bechar, a clear breach of 1840s treaties.
-The following year he advanced further into Morocco, in clear disobedience to the Minister of War, threatening to resign if he were not supported by Paris.
-The French Foreign Minister issued a vague disavowal of Lyautey, because he was concerned at clashing with British influence in Morocco – in the event Britain, Spain and Italy were placated by France agreeing to allow them a free hand in Egypt, northern Morocco and Libya respectively, and the only objections to French expansion in the region came from Germany (see First Moroccan Crisis).
+In 1903, he was posted to command first a subdivision south of Oran and then the whole Oran district, his official task being to protect a new railway line against attacks from Morocco.
+French commanders in Algeria moved into Morocco largely on their own initiative in early 1903.
+Later that year, Lyautey marched west and occupied Béchar, a clear breach of the 1840s treaties.
+The following year, he advanced further into Morocco in clear disobedience of the Minister of War and threatened to resign if he were not supported by Paris.
+The French Foreign Minister issued a vague disavowal of Lyautey because he was concerned at clashing with British influence in Morocco.
+In the event, Britain, Spain and Italy were placated by France agreeing to allow them a free hand in Egypt, northern Morocco, and Libya respectively, and the only objections to French expansion in the region came from Germany (see First Moroccan Crisis).

-Lyautey met Isabelle Eberhardt in 1903, and employed her for intelligence missions.
+Lyautey met Isabelle Eberhardt in 1903 and employed her for intelligence missions.
 After her death in 1904, he chose her tombstone.

-Early in 1907 Émile Mauchamp, a French doctor, was killed in Marrakesh, possibly as he was attempting to lay the groundwork for French expansion.
+In early 1907 Émile Mauchamp, a French doctor, was killed in Marrakesh, possibly as he was attempting to lay the groundwork for French expansion.
 Lyautey then occupied Oujda in eastern Morocco near the Algerian border.
-Having been promoted to division general, Lyautey was Military Governor of French Morocco from 4 August 1907.
-After taking Oudja, he went to Rabat to put pressure on the Sultan, getting embroiled in a power struggle between the Sultan and his brother, with Germany and France taking sides in the dispute.
+Having been promoted to division general, Lyautey was the military governor of French Morocco from 4 August 1907.
+After taking Oudja, he went to Rabat to put pressure on the Sultan and got embroiled in a power struggle between the Sultan and his brother, with Germany and France taking sides in the dispute.

-On 14 October 1909, in Paris, Lyautey married Inès Fortoul, née de Bourgoing, god daughter of former Empress Eugénie and president of the French Red Cross, who had just organized the Red Cross in Morocco.
+On 14 October 1909 in Paris, Lyautey married Inès Fortoul, née de Bourgoing, goddaughter of former Empress Eugénie and president of the French Red Cross, who had just organized the Red Cross in Morocco.
 The marriage was childless.
-He returned to France in 1910, and in January 1911 he took up command of a corps at Rennes.
+He returned to France in 1910, and in January 1911, he took up command of a corps at Rennes.

-In 1912 Lyautey was posted back to Morocco, and relieved Fez, which was being besieged by 20,000 Moroccans.
+In 1912 Lyautey was posted back to Morocco and relieved Fez, which was being besieged by 20,000 Moroccans.
 After the Convention of Fez established a protectorate over Morocco, Lyautey served as Resident-General of French Morocco from 28 April 1912 to 25 August 1925.
 Sultan Moulay Hafid abdicated at the end of 1912, replaced by his more pliable brother, although the country was not fully pacified until 1934.

 On 31 October 1912, he was elected at the seat 14 of the Académie française.